Siege of the International Legations: Rising tensions

 By 1900, foreign powers had been chipping away at Chinese sovereignty for over six decades.
-After Chinese defeats in the Opium Wars and Tonquin War, the Qing government was forced to sign several "unequal treaties" with the Western powers, granting them the right to free trade in the previously isolationist nation along with extraterritoriality for subjects of Western nations.
+After Chinese defeats in the Opium Wars and Tonquin War, the Qing government was forced to sign several "unequal treaties" with the Western powers, granting them the right to free trade in the previously isolationist nation, and granted extraterritoriality for subjects of Western nations.
 Japan obtained similar privileges after its victory in the First Sino-Japanese War.
-Anti-Japanese and anti-Western sentiments helped lead to the formation of the Yihetuan, whose stated goal was to drive foreigners and foreign influence (including Christianity) out of China.
+Anti-Japanese and anti-Western sentiments helped lead to the formation of the Yihetuan, whose stated goal was to drive foreigners and foreign influence, including Christianity, out of China.

 Boxer movement

 Authorities differ as to the origin of the Boxers, but they became prominent in Shantung (Shandong) in 1898 and spread northward toward Beijing.
 They were an indigenous peasant movement, related to the secret societies that had flourished in China for centuries and that had, on occasion, threatened Chinese central governments.
 The Boxers were named—probably by American missionary Arthur H. Smith—for their acrobatic rituals which included martial arts, twirling swords, prayers and incantations.

 The Boxers believed that with the proper ritual they would become invulnerable to Western bullets.
 The religious and magical practices of the Boxers had "as a paramount goal the affording of protection and emotional security in the face of a future... that was fraught with danger and risk."
 The Boxers had no central organization but appear to have been organized on the village level.
 They were anti-foreign and anti-missionary.
 Their slogan was "Support the Qing!
-Destroy the Foreigner!".
-Initially feared as a possible threat by the Chinese government, they slowly gained the support of influential politicians in Beijing, who saw the Boxers as a movement that could be used to eliminate foreign influence in China.
+Destroy the Foreigner!"